Azure-stars/dependencies-patch/README.md

 log = "0.4"
 ```

-Then run the following command to patch the `log` dependency to a git repository:
+Then run following commands to patch the `log` dependency to a git repository:

 ```sh
 $ dependencies-patch --help